dric2018/MyResumeV2-FR/README.md

-# MyResume
+# MyResumeV2

-Here is my resume based on Sourabh Bajaj template
+A second resumé template based on altacv from latex

 # License

-Format is shared as Sourabh Bajaj (@sb2nov) specified (MIT License), but data are private.
+Format is shared but data are private.